 Restoration of the Historic 5900 Madison Avenue Building

 In 2016, a former 1920s-era bank building was restored by the Madisonville Community Urban Redevelopment Corporation (MCURC).
 This 2,600 square foot building was converted into retail and apartment spaces featuring two-bedroom apartments.
 Read more about this building.
-The lower space in this building is being converted into a brewery.
+The lower space in this building has been converted into Tom Smith Brewery.

 There are several phases of development in the works for the Madison Road/ Whetsel Avenue corner:

 Local Madisonville Businesses: